Pierre Thouvenot: Baron of the Empire

 In January 1811 Thouvenot moved his headquarters from San Sebastian to Vitoria, a more central position, better communicated with Burgos, Bilbao, Logroño, Pamplona and Bessieres' General Headquarters in Valladolid.
 That year he was rewarded for his service, being made a Baron de l'Empire (Baron of the Empire) and Officier de la Légion d'honneur (Officer of the Legion of Honour).

 In 1812 the harvests were disastrous.
 1812 was "The Year of Hunger".
 In August the food crisis was so bad in Bilbao that Thouvenot organized the distribution of an 'economic soup'.
-Very few other imperial commands would have even conceived the idea of doing something for ordinary people.
 The municipalities stopped paying taxes.
 In Bilbao, the members of the municipality and the consulate of commerce were arrested by order of Thouvenot and taken prisoner to Vitoria, as hostages to force the town to pay the taxes.

 During 1812–1813, Basque guerrillas grew in number and organization until they could defeat in open field battle Napoleonic forces equal in number.
 The French lost control of rural areas and were expelled from the city of Bilbao.
 This meant a serious strategic threat to the Napoleonic communications, because most of the troops and supplies arriving from France crossed the Basque Provinces.
 Thouvenot had to focus on protecting convoys of supplies.
 He showed great skill, cunning, cold blood in this campaign, fighting on many fronts at the same time with insufficient resources.
 Even as the Battle of Vitoria on 21 June 1813, was about to begin, he found time to attend to the complaints of a priest and order uncontrolled soldiers to stop looting a municipality in Alava.